Knitting at the Library

 Date: Starting Now

-Knit for Others 2020, our 11th season, will run a bit differently this year.
+Knit for Others 2020, our 11th season is now underway.

 We will once again be collecting newly made, hand-knit or crocheted winter items, such as hats, scarves, and mittens.

 You can use either wool or acrylic yarns and a pattern of your choosing.
 We don’t get many requests for tiny preemie hats or small baby hats so please consider making hats from toddler sizes to adult.
 There is a particular need for hats for men so ones in dark colors are always appreciated.
 Also, there is a need for mittens for preschoolers.

 When you have finished your project, please put it in a sealed bag and drop it off at the library during our opening hours.
 There will be a collection bin on the first floor near the Welcome Desk.
 Finished items will be displayed on the clothesline behind the Welcome Desk until the end of the year.